ruchisahota/gaia/v1/doc/documentation.md

 #### `mappedNamespace (string)`

-mappedNamespace is the mapped namespace
+mappedNamespace is the mapped namespace.

 | Characteristics | Value  |
 | -               | -:     |